Answers to the Most Frequent and Urgent Car Accident Injury Questions

-- How Might An Experienced Car Accident Attorney Shoulder the Burden of a Claim?
+- How Can an Experienced Car Accident Attorney Shoulder the Burden of a Claim?

 What Do You Need to Know if You Are Injured in a Car Accident in North Carolina?

 When you’re injured in a car accident through no fault of your own, a lot goes through your mind.
-“I need a car accident lawyer,” isn’t likely at the top of the list.
+“I need a car accident lawyer” isn’t likely at the top of the list.
 Medical bills, missing work, family, car repairs, and the like probably are.
-But what you don’t know may add insult to your injury.
+But what you don’t know may add insult to your car accident injury.

 Our experienced team of North Carolina car accident lawyers put this information together to give you knowledge and confidence about a process we know inside and out.
-You need to understand what’s going to happen, car accidents laws in North Carolina, and what your options are when it comes to seeking compensation for the harm that’s been done to you.
+You need to understand what’s going to happen, how car accident laws in North Carolina apply to your case, and what your options are when it comes to seeking compensation for the harm that’s been done to you.

 Injured in an Auto Accident: What Are the Odds?

 Whatever you might call them – car crashes, wrecks, or accidents – there are millions of them across the country every year.
-According to the North Carolina Department of Transportation (NCDOT), there were 317,771 car accidents in North Carolina in 2019.
-In those wrecks, 125,146 involved injuries and 1,469 fatalities were sustained.
-Updated statistics for the state are available on their Safety Rates webpage, and we’ve compiled some interesting North Carolina accident statistics as well.
+According to the North Carolina Department of Transportation (NCDOT), there were 276,026 reported car accidents in North Carolina in 2021.
+In those car accidents, there were 114,722 injuries and 1,783 fatalities – 407 of which involved a drunk driver.

-Types of Accidents and Collisions: How Were You Injured?
+Types of Car Accidents and Collisions: How Were You Injured?